Cotton Conclave® 2021

 COVID-19 continues to have a profound and devastating impact on organic cotton communities worldwide, particularly those that are financially, socially, or physically vulnerable to its effects.
 Economic performance is a key parameter for farmers when deciding whether to grow cotton organically.
 The good news is that brands can help to increase supply by investing in in-conversion cotton and sending clear demand signals to farmers so that they can make the switch feeling confident there will be a market for it.

 India is the leader undisputed leader in organic cotton supply with a market share of nearly 50%.

 Cotton Conclave® 2021 was organized by COTTONGURU® on 7th Oct, 2020 to celebrate World Cotton Day.

 Global thought leaders from across 4 continents shared their views and possible solutions to facilitate Brands to build a robust and traceable supply chain for Organic cotton.

-Mr Manish Daga, MD, COTTONGURU®
+Mr Manish Daga, MD, COTTONGURU® Group

 Mr. Suresh Kotak, Chairman, Kotak Group popular as Cotton Man of India

 Mr. Kai Huges, Executive Director, ICAC, USA